 Winter is upon us and it seems like this winter is going to be an even cozier one staying IN.
-So grab those blankets, light the fire, have a couple puzzles on hand and hunker down.
+So grab those blankets, light the fire, have a couple of puzzles on hand and hunker down.
 To go with that warm and fuzzy vibe, we have curated some of our favourite comfort foods, all Nourished up.
-We also have so many other ones up on the blog, but lets start you off with some of our all time favourites.
+We also have so many other dinner recipes up on the blog, but let’s start you off with some of our all time favourites.
 With some easy swaps, these classic comforts are transformed into healthier meals so you can feel good about serving them all winter long to your family.
-They also make great meals for one with plenty of leftovers.
+They also make great meals for one with plenty of leftovers ( I have more easy ways to make tasty back to school lunches from leftovers down below).
 Cook once, eat three times.

-Get cooking and put these comforts on repeat!
+Get cooking and put these comfort foods on repeat!

 Love the cheesy flavour, but not so much the cheese?
 Me too.
 That’s why I love this dairy-free pasta.
 It is creamy, rich and luxurious, and packs in a huge nutrient punch.
-It is easy to make, nutrient rich and can be done pretty quickly from pantry essentials.
+It is easy to make, nutrient-rich and can be done pretty quickly from pantry essentials.
 Cashews blend easily into a velvety sauce adding layers of flavour and satisfaction, not to mention healthy fats.
-I like this sauce with gluten free rigatoni or chic pea shell pastas, but really any pasta will work.
-Serve with huge green salad.
+I like this sauce with gluten-free rigatoni or chickpea shell pasta, but really any pasta will work.
+Serve with a huge green salad and add this to your list of comfort foods.

 Sunflower seeds work just as well if there is a food allergy.
-Follow same instructions.
+Follow the same instructions.

 1 Cup olive Oil